RetroDECK/ES-DE/THEMES-DEV.md

     - The video will be resized as large as possible so that it fits within this size and maintains its aspect ratio.
 Use this instead of `size` when you don't know what kind of video you're using so it doesn't get grossly oversized on one axis (e.g. with a game's video metadata).
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0.5 0.5`
-* `rotation` - type: FLOAT
-    - Angle in degrees that the text should be rotated.
-Positive values will rotate clockwise, negative values will rotate counterclockwise.
-    - Default is `0`
-* `rotationOrigin` - type: NORMALIZED_PAIR
-    - Point around which the text will be rotated.
-    - Default is `0.5 0.5`
 * `path` - type: PATH
     - Path to a video file.
-Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not.
+Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not (this also applies to the `system` view if you have a `gameselector` element defined).
 If the `default` property has also been set, it will be overridden as the `path` property takes precedence.
 * `default` - type: PATH
     - Path to a default video file.
 The default video will be played when the selected game does not have a video.
 This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `defaultImage` - type: PATH